Sir Lawrence Dundas, 1st Baronet: Life

-He purchased Leoni's grand house near London, Moor Park, for which he ordered a set of Gobelins tapestry hangings with medallions by François Boucher and a long suite of seat furniture to match, for which Robert Adam provided designs: they are among the earliest English neoclassical furniture.
+He purchased Giacomo Leoni's grand house near London, Moor Park, for which he ordered a set of Gobelins tapestry hangings with medallions by François Boucher and a long suite of seat furniture to match, for which Robert Adam provided designs: they are among the earliest English neoclassical furniture.
 Other new furnishings, for Aske and for Sir Lawrence's magnificently appointed London house at 19 Arlington Street, were supplied by Thomas Chippendale (1763–66), and Chippendale's rivals, the royal cabinet-makers William Vile and John Cobb, and Samuel Norman (Gilbert).
 A pair of marquetry commodes in the French taste by a French cabinet-maker working in London, Pierre Langlois, is at Aske.
 Capability Brown worked on the park at Aske and provided a design for a bridge.
 In the 1770s, Sir Lawrence turned to Robert Adam for further remodelling and designs for furnishings.

 The Aske estate included the pocket borough of Richmond, so Sir Lawrence was, therefore, able to appoint the Member of Parliament.
 Sir Lawrence married Margaret Bruce, and they had one son, Thomas Dundas.

 James Boswell described Dundas as "a comely jovial Scotch gentleman of good address but not bright parts ...
 I liked him much".

 Dundas was a great collector of art.
 Long after his death, Messrs Greenwood sold 116 of his paintings on 29–31 May 1794 from their room in Leicester Square.
 They included works by Cuyp, Murillo, Raphael, Rubens and Teniers.
 Some of the Murillo's and perhaps other works would have been bought on commission by Dundas's friend John Blackwood.

 Sir Lawrence died in 1781 and is buried in the Dundas Mausoleum at Falkirk Old Parish Church where his wife Margaret and son Thomas eventually joined him.